 Read how event stream processing technology identifies patterns in data streams as events happen – so you can use real-time, streaming data from IoT to make fact-based, automated decisions.

 Many industries use IoT to understand consumer needs in real time, become more responsive, improve machine and system quality on the fly, streamline operations and discover innovative ways to operate as part of their digital transformation efforts.

-IoT unites data, analytics and marketing processes across locations.
-Retailers capture IoT data from in-store and digital channels and apply analytics (including artificial intelligence, or AI) for real-time, contextual listening and to understand behavior patterns and preferences.
-They often use IoT connected devices like RFID inventory tracking chips, cellular and Wi-Fi systems, beacons and smart shelves in their Internet of Things strategy.
+IoT unites data, analytics, and marketing processes across locations.
+Retailers capture IoT data from in-store and digital channels and apply analytics (including artificial intelligence, or AI) for real-time, contextual listening and to understand behaviour patterns and preferences.
+They often use IoT connected devices like RFID inventory tracking chips, cellular and Wi-Fi systems, beacons, and smart shelves in their Internet of Things strategy.

-IoT connects all phases of the Industrial Internet of Things (IIoT) process – from supply chain to delivery – for a cohesive view of production, process and product data.
-Advanced IoT sensors in factory machines or warehouse shelves, along with big data analytics and predictive modeling, can prevent defects and downtime, maximize equipment performance, cut warranty costs, boost production yield and enhance the customer experience.
+IoT connects all phases of the Industrial Internet of Things (IIoT) process – from supply chain to delivery – for a cohesive view of production, process, and product data.
+Advanced IoT sensors in factory machines or warehouse shelves, along with big data analytics and predictive modelling, can prevent defects and downtime, maximise equipment performance, cut warranty costs, boost production yield, and enhance the customer experience.

 Transportation and Logistics

 The Internet of Things helps providers deliver reliable, fair-priced services and products.
 IoT connected devices and machines predict problems before they occur.
 Distributed grid resources like solar and wind are integrated through IoT.
-And behavior data – such as that collected from smart homes – improves convenience and security, and informs development of customized services.
+And behaviour data – such as that collected from smart homes – improves convenience and security, and informs development of customised services.

 Learn More About Industries Using This Technology